-Hollywood Stars Make Video, Defiantly Singing “I Will Survive” Ahead of Trump’s Inauguration
+Hollywood Stars Make Video Defiantly Singing ‘I Will Survive’ Ahead Of Trump’s Inauguration

 “We got cocky and became arrogant and we also became bullies.
 We were trying to single out a man for all these things he was doing wrong…and that created empathy in a big group of people in America that felt bad for him and that are believing in his promises.”

-The 38-year-old actress insists she is not a Trump supporter, but still has many surprised that she has apportioned blame to Hollywood.
-Saldana who is Hispanic with Puerto Rican and Dominican ties is no stranger to controversy.
-She came under fire last year for darkening her skin and wearing facial prosthetics to play Nina Simone in the biopic, Nina.
-The movie executives had defended her move, arguing that actors who closely resembled the singer had turned the role down.
+The 38-year-old actress insists she is not a Trump supporter but still has many surprised that she has apportioned blame to Hollywood.
+Saldana, who is Hispanic with Puerto Rican and Dominican ties, is no stranger to controversy.
+She came under fire last year for darkening her skin and wearing facial prosthetics to play Nina Simone in the biopic Nina.
+Movie executives had defended her move, arguing that actors who closely resembled the singer had turned the role down.

 [Featured Image by Rodolfo Salgado/iStockPhoto]